yusiali/yusiali.github.io/_projects/AggiesBCI.md

 <ul>
   <li>Refining our Design</li>
   <ul>
-    <li>This upcoming semester, our team will work on reinforcing our wheelchair interface and perhaps hacking the joystick directly as we did with the Hexbug controller</li>
+    <li>This upcoming semester, our team will work on reinforcing our wheelchair interface and perhaps hacking the joystick directly as we did with the Hexbug controller.</li>
-    <li>We also aim to make our design more modular to fit various wheelchair modes</li>
+    <li>We also aim to make our design more modular to fit various wheelchair models.</li>
   </ul>
   <li>Future Project Ideas</li>
   <ul>
-    <li>Beinb able to control a digital interface from mental commands (mouse, cursor, keyboard, etc.).
-This would give individuals with mobility issues much more freedom in today's world</li>
+    <li>A BCI system enabling control of digital interface through mental commands (mouse, cursor, keyboard, etc.).
+This would give individuals with mobility issues much more freedom in today's world.</li>
   </ul>
     <ul>
     <li>A mechanical arm that can grasp/move items based on mental commands.
-This would essentially be a 'third arm' for indivuduals working in environments that require their limbs to be occupied (construction, mechanical engineering, etc.)</li>
+This would essentially be a 'third arm' for indivuduals working in environments that require their limbs to be occupied (construction, mechanical engineering, etc.).</li>
   </ul>
 </ul>
 <br>